Otabek Shukurov

-Otabek Shukurov (born 22 June 1996) is an Uzbek professional footballer who plays as a midfielder for Baniyas and the Uzbekistan national team.
+Otabek Shukurov (born 22 June 1996) is an Uzbek professional footballer who plays as a midfielder for the Uzbekistan national team.

 Club career

 Shukurov joined Mash'al Mubarek in 2014 and made his league debut against PFK Metallurg Bekabad on 21 June 2014.
 On 1 January 2015, he moved to FC Bunyodkor where he played two league games before transferring to FK Buxoro on 15 July 2015.
 He had successful season in FK Buxoro by playing 14 games and scoring 2 goals and returned to FC Bunyodkor on 1 January 2016.

 On 6 February 2024, it was announced that they had reached an agreement with the Turkish team Kayserispor and the agreement was signed on 9 February 2024.

 The 28-year-old player moved from Kayserispor of Turkey to Al Fayha of Saudi Arabia in September 2024.

 On 3 October 2025, Shukurov joined UAE Pro League club Baniyas.